kubajj/Computatis/website/components/hint-form-small.md

 	},
 	methods: {
 		//@vuese
-		//enables v-modelling of user inputs
+		//enables v-modeling of user inputs
 		onInput() {
 			//emits input to v-model in parent component this.$emit('input', this.inputValue);